mellowagain/Titan/README.md

 Its goal is to maintain a clean Matchmaking system by sending a target forcefully (by 11 reports) into Overwatch.
 It provides a advanced set of features and high effiency when compared against other report and commendation bots.

+**Development will be hold until the 15th of June 2017 as [Glacier](github.com/Marc3842h/Glacier) takes priority.
+Support will still be available on the issues tracker and Pull Requests will be merged**.

 ## Features

 * Support for both a graphical user interface (GUI) and command line.